drexlerd/Loki/README.md

 ## Understanding the code base

+Loki has a significant amount of code because of the number of grammar rules and PDDL object types.
+However, the core functionality is implemented in only a few and small classes.

 ### Syntactic parsing

-Loki implements the canonical parser structure of boost spirit x3 described [here](https://www.boost.org/doc/libs/1_83_0/libs/spirit/doc/x3/html/spirit_x3/tutorials/rexpr.html)
+Loki implements the canonical parser structure of boost spirit x3 described [here](https://www.boost.org/doc/libs/1_83_0/libs/spirit/doc/x3/html/spirit_x3/tutorials/rexpr.html).

 ### Semantic parsing